-- 1. Fill the fuel tank. - 2.
-Add Polaris Carbon Clean Fuel Treatment or Polaris Fuel Stabilizer.
-Follow the instructions on the container for the recommended amount. - NOTE: Carbon Clean removes water from fuel systems, stabilizes fuel and removes carbon deposits from pistons, rings, valves and exhaust systems. - 3.
-Allow the engine to run for 15-20 minutes to allow the stabilizer to disperse through the entire fuel delivery system.
+- 1. Fill the fuel tank. - Add Polaris Carbon Clean Fuel Treatment or Polaris Fuel Stabilizer.
+Follow the instructions on the container for the recommended amount.
+Carbon Clean removes water from fuel systems, stabilizes fuel and removes carbon deposits from pistons, rings, valves and exhaust systems. - 3.
+Allow the engine to run for 15-20 minutes to allow the stabilizer to disperse through the fuel in the tank and carburetor. - 4.
+Turn the fuel valve off. - 5.
+Drain the carburetor bowl.